 - a.
-A person should avoid places where there are more than 50 people. - b.
-Despite section a, a person may go to work or school even if there are more people gathered there, as well as get necessary services, such as health care, go to shops and use public transport. - c.
-An individual must wear a mask when interacting with individuals, other than those considered to be in close contact, both outdoors and indoors. - d.
-A person is not allowed to visit health institutions, including nursing homes, without the special permission of the institution concerned. - e.
-A person should avoid contact with persons who are at increased risk of serious illness if they are infected with COVID-19.
+Avoid places where there are more than 50 people. - b.
+Despite point a, it is permitted to go to work or school even if there are more people gathered there, as well as to get necessary services, such as health care, go to shops and use public transport. - c.
+Wear a mask when interacting with individuals, other than those considered to be in close contact, both indoors and outdoors. - d.
+Do not visit health institutions, including nursing homes, unless with the special permission of the relevant institution. - e.
+Avoid contact with persons who are at increased risk of serious illness if they are infected with COVID-19. - f.
+If he undergoes PCR sampling without delay, he will be suspected of infection due to his symptoms.